OpenEvalProject/evals/manuscripts/elife-90604/v1/manuscript.md

 ![Figure 9.](https://cdn.elifesciences.org/articles/90604/elife-90604-fig9-v1.jpg)

-**Figure 9.:** i in male and female vessels and response to clinically used L-type Ca2+ channel blocker.(A) Intracellular calcium [Ca]i in female (blue symbols, n=3) and male (black symbols, n=5) arteries at intravascular pressures ranging from 20 to 120 mmHg.
+**Figure 9.:** (A) Intracellular calcium [Ca]i in female (blue symbols, n=3) and male (black symbols, n=5) arteries at intravascular pressures ranging from 20 to 120 mmHg.
 Simulations showing [Ca]i in the idealized female and male vessels are shown with blue and black solid lines, respectively.
 Simulated [Ca]i after the application of clinically used L-type Ca2+ channel blocker nifedipine is shown with dashed lines for male (black) and female (blue).
 (B) Comparison of the percentage change of [Ca]i in male (black) and female (blue) after the application L-type Ca2+ channel blocker nifedipine at 80 mmHg and 120 mmHg. *p<0.05, **p<0.01.

 Finally, in our simulations, we computed the effects of [Ca2+]i after the application of clinically relevant calcium channel blocker nifedipine.
 We observed a substantial reduction of [Ca2+]i in both male (Figure 9A, dashed black line) and female (Figure 9A, dashed blue line).
 Significant differences were found in the physiological range of intravascular pressure from 40 to 120 mmHg.
 In the summary data (Figure 9B), we quantified the relative change of [Ca2+]i in male (black) and female (blue) after the application of 0.1 μM L-type Ca2+ channel blocker nifedipine at 80 mmHg and 120 mmHg.
 Our results show that nifedipine, when applied to male vessels, decreases [Ca2+]i by 22 and 25% at 80 mmHg and 120 mmHg, respectively.
 However, the same dose of nifedipine when applied to female vessels decreases [Ca2+]i by 38 and 45% at 80 mmHg and 120 mmHg.
 The results suggest that female arterial smooth muscle is more sensitive to clinically used Ca2+ channel blockers than male smooth muscle.